-These nutritious foods are recommended for their heart health benefits, but everyone's heart health needs are unique, so please check with your doctor before making any radical changes to your diet.
+These nutritious foods are generally recommended for their heart health benefits.
+However, everyone's heart health needs are unique, so please check with your doctor before making any radical changes to your diet.

 1. Whole grain consumption and risk of cardiovascular disease, cancer, and all cause and cause specific mortality: systematic review and dose-response meta-analysis of prospective studies, 2016 Jun 14